hodelly/own-up-rate-quotes/README.md

 This test makes sure the site loads properly without crashing.

 ### Rate Quote Input Tests
+These tests are to confirm the Input component renders and checks the input parameters correctly before sending them to the API.
+I created the following tests:
+* initial snapshot of input section

 ### Rate Quote Table Tests
-These tests to assert the Table component renders correctly no matter what the values of the redux store are.
+These tests are to assert the Table component renders correctly no matter what the values of the redux store are.
 I used snapshots to make sure the component rendered correctly.
 I took the following snapshots:
 * initial redux store
 * table loading
 * API error response
 * API success response with table filled in

 ## Tools & Libraries
-This project was created using [Create React App](https://github.com/facebook/create-react-app).
+This project was created using [Create React App](https://github.com/facebook/create-react-app).<br />
 I also used [React Bootstrap](https://react-bootstrap.github.io/) to help with styling.
 I implemented Bootstrap because it makes creating clean components easy.
-I also noticed that Own Up uses Bootstrap, and one of my goals was to match their style and color scheme.
-Lastly, I used Axios to make calls to the API, because I find it easy to use and makes for readable asynchronous code.
+I also noticed that Own Up uses Bootstrap, and one of my goals was to match their style and color scheme.<br />
+I used Axios to make calls to the API, because I find it easy to use and makes for readable asynchronous code.<br />
+For testing I used Jest snapshots